chibicode/the-prize-research/index.md

 1. <a id="T1dqthSz"></a>"Two weeks later, the scandal known as Bridgegate broke....Christie had his own career to worry about." <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 205. Print.</small>
 1. <a id="SKTp2CLh"></a>"Days before his formal campaign launch....She resigned." <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 211. Print.</small>
 1. <a id="PYmtGeZf"></a> <small>Russakoff, Dale.
 The Prize: Who's in Charge of America's Schools?
 Boston: Houghton Mifflin Harcourt, 2016.
 Appendix I. Print.</small>
+1. <a id="rzsnJIbQ"></a>"'We need to be the sexiest city to teach in, not New Orleans and not D.C.,' Booker said." <small>Russakoff, Dale.
+The Prize: Who's in Charge of America's Schools?
+Boston: Houghton Mifflin Harcourt, 2016.
+71. Print.</small>